DSCI-310-2024/dsci-310_group-5_predicting-wine-cultivars/README.md

 ## Dependencies

 R is the main language used for analysis.
-Package versions are specified in the [activate.R file](https://github.com/DSCI-310-2024/DSCI-310-Group-5/blob/35aa0ab4f227314f6bb648b567fd4b65a6f73c3a/renv/activate.R).
+Package versions are specified in the [Dockerfile]()

 ## License